influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 In general, more RAM helps queries return faster.
 Your RAM requirements are primarily determined by [series cardinality](/influxdb/v1.7/concepts/glossary/#series-cardinality).
 Higher cardinality requires more RAM.
 Regardless of RAM, a series cardinality of 10 million or more can cause OOM failures.
 You can usually resolve OOM issues by redesigning your [schema](/influxdb/v1.7/concepts/glossary/#schema).

-### Cluster sizing guidelines
+## Additional cluster sizing guidelines

-Review cluster sizing guidelines below for InfluxDB Enterprise.
-Guidelines consider infrastructure (in this case, AWS EC2 R4 instances), replication factor, and cardinality, ingest, and query.
+The following InfluxDB Enterprise guidelines consider criteria, such as infrastructure (in this case, AWS EC2 R4 instances), replication factor, cardinality, and write loads, query loads, and write/query loads combined.

-> Note, guidelines stem from testing a DevOps monitoring use case.
+> These guidelines stem from a DevOps monitoring use case, maintaining a group of computers, monitoring server metrics, such as CPU, kernel, memory, disk space, disk I/O, network, and so on.
+Nine measurements have 10 tags, from 6-20 values, totaling 101 values written during each simulated data collection cycle of 10 seconds.
+Data is generated randomly to ensure real-life, varied data.

-#### Infrastructure
+### Infrastructure

 For the following AWS EC2 memory optimized instances: